hyosung11/Launch-School/Courses/journal.md

 17:58 Working through more of my study guide.
 I need to warm food for dinner.

 19:01 I finished dumping notes into my study guide and now I want to shape my notes.

+19:16 Interested in watching some March Madness now.